Hyeonmin64/2024-Individual-study-MAS495-/Papers/papers_version b.md

 <https://www.youtube.com/watch?v=9fAzPaDoKfQ>

 -
-- Fourier type and Galerkin type also exist; similar formula to original transformer.
+- It is the framework about "operator learning".
+It uses cross attention to look at both domain and range
 -

 ### 2. A physics-informed diffusion model for high-fidelity flow field reconstruction